 Thursday 21st – Women in the Muslim World

 Rod Nordland & Maram al-Masri will talk with Theo Dorgan and “put a human face on the ongoing debate about women’s rights in the Muslim world”.
 Nordland is a Pulitzer prize winning journalist and Al-Masri is one of Syria’s finest poets.
 It will also be interesting to see poet and translator together as Dorgan was responsible for the English language version of Al-Masri’s latest collection Barefoot Souls.
 This is bound to be a thoughtful and enlightening event.
 It’s on in the Triskel Arts Centre and admission is €5/€6.

 Friday 22nd – Debbie Thomas Creative Writing Workshop

 Debbie Thomas will be in the Children’s Library at 10 and 11am on Friday to read and help creative people find their voice.
 “Debbie worked for ten years in Bangladesh and South Africa as a development journalist for aid agencies and newspapers.
 Now a children’s writer, Debbie is passionate about encouraging confidence and creative thinking in young people, believing everyone is uniquely creative”.
 This event is free but booking is essential.

 A must for the aspiring writer.
 There are day long events and panel discussions with, as the title suggests, agents, writers and people in the book industry.
 Events run from 10am to 4pm.
 All are free but you must book in advance.

 These are just some of the Selfpublishbooks for the Cork Book Fest.
-For a full range of events see the Cork City Libraries Programme.
+For a full range of events see the Cork City Libraries World Book Fest.
 Most events are free, but make sure to book for both free and paid entry events, as they will fill up quickly.
 Enjoy the festival!